 2 cloves fresh garlic crushed

 3 Cups water

-In a 3 qt sauce pot at the water and bring to a boil, add the dried mushroom package and take pot off heat and let the dried mushrooms steep for about 15 minutes.
+In a 3 qt sauce pot add the water and bring to a boil, add the dried mushroom package and take pot off heat and let the dried mushrooms steep for about 15 minutes.
 While that is steeping heat up a large sauté pan to med high heat.
 Add 2 TBS of olive oil and the reserved fresh shitakes and sauté until well browned and crispy, remove from pan and place on a paper towel to drain.

 Next strain the dry mushrooms that have steeped and reserve the liquid.

 Serve the soup in a bowl and top with a few of the crispy shitakes and even a little chive oil like in the picture or some fresh chopped chives.
-If you don’t have any dairy issues you can substitute heavy cream for the culinary coconut milk and garnish with a dollop of sour cream or crème fraiche if you wish!
+If you don’t have any dairy issues, you can substitute heavy cream for the culinary coconut milk and garnish with a dollop of sour cream or crème fraiche if you wish!